What Happens If a Politician Breaks the STOCK Act? (Penalties Explained)

 What actually happens when a member of Congress misses the STOCK Act's 45-day disclosure deadline - the real penalty, and why enforcement is weaker than most assume.

-- Unlike insider trading enforcement (which can mean SEC fines or criminal charges), a late STOCK Act filing is typically a modest administrative fine, not a securities violation.
-This is a frequent source of criticism of the law's real teeth.
+- Unlike insider trading enforcement, which can mean SEC fines or criminal charges, a late STOCK Act filing is typically a modest administrative fine, not a securities violation.
+This is a frequent source of criticism of the law's real teeth, and it's worth knowing before you assume every filing arrives on schedule.

-- Because the penalty is light, late filings are common — some disclosures surface well past the 45-day window.
-Any tracker's coverage is only as current as what's actually been filed, which is a real limitation worth knowing about.
+- Because the penalty is light, late filings are common.
+Some disclosures surface well past the 45-day window, sometimes months later.
+Any tracker's coverage is only as current as what's actually been filed, which is a real limitation worth knowing about rather than discovering the hard way.

 The Penalty Is Smaller Than People Expect

-Unlike insider trading enforcement (which can mean SEC fines or criminal charges), a late STOCK Act filing is typically a modest administrative fine, not a securities violation.
-This is a frequent source of criticism of the law's real teeth.
+Unlike insider trading enforcement, which can mean SEC fines or criminal charges, a late STOCK Act filing is typically a modest administrative fine, not a securities violation.
+This is a frequent source of criticism of the law's real teeth, and it's worth knowing before you assume every filing arrives on schedule.

 Why This Matters for Trackers

-Because the penalty is light, late filings are common — some disclosures surface well past the 45-day window.
-Any tracker's coverage is only as current as what's actually been filed, which is a real limitation worth knowing about.
+Because the penalty is light, late filings are common.
+Some disclosures surface well past the 45-day window, sometimes months later.
+Any tracker's coverage is only as current as what's actually been filed, which is a real limitation worth knowing about rather than discovering the hard way.

 What Enforcement Actually Looks Like